ecward/RCV_course/README.md

 The perception requirements for the two scenarios represents the majority of the work required, and 4 out of the 7 project members will be focused on this.

+For localization and mapping, we will rely both on GPS position and the odometry and velodyne measurements from the RCV.
+Both the GPS and odometry will potentially require some amount of work to integrate into a ROS system.
+The velodyne is deemed more simple.
+Most likely, we will provide two separate localization systems with mapping running on its own, without integrating GPS coordinates.
+However, the system will be able to re-initialize using GPS coordinates if we can not track our position in the map.

+To localize using velodyne data, there are several different options.
+Considering the environment at the test site, robust localization will require that we use the full 3D data as opposed to a 2D slice.
+Importantly, we fill focus on localizing with respect to a pre-built map.
+The initial map will be built using an off-the-shelf SLAM approach.
+Then, one option is to use [insert Xi's ICP registration stuff].
+However, this might need further adaptation to encompass the sparseness of the measurements.
+One approach that has proven to work in similar scenarios is the NDT-MCL framework from Örebro, *Normal Distributions Transform Monte-Carlo Localization* by Saarinen et al., which uses the *Normal Distribution Transform* for registration and *Monte Carlo localization* for state estimation.
+Johan will work on registration of the velodyne data, something which might potentially be used for localization with respect to a point-based map.

+The scenarios also require that we have some tracking of dynamic objects.
+At the end of the project the system will be able to distinguish between static and dynamic elements in the map.
+Further, the dynamic elements should be separated into pedestrians and car.
+This might feed back into the planning system to adapt the behaviour to different situations.
+Again, there are several possibilities for distinguishing between classes of objects in laser point clouds, especially with applications in driving scenarios.
+Ingmar Posner and his group have done a lot of work in this area and they have presented some systems that should be relatively straightforward to implement.
+In particular, they presented one paper last year that combined a method based on a kind of convolution in combination with a linear classifier.
+This can efficiently and precisely detect cars and pedestrians oriented along a few main directions, an assumption that should hold in our application scenario.
+There are several other benchmarks which perform better on the widely used *Kitti* data set.
+One such example with code available is *3D Object Proposals for Accurate Object Class Detection* from Toronto.
+Similar to other well performing methods, they employ neural nets for classification.
+Another example of a high scoring implementation with code available is *Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks* from University of Technology and Science of China and Microsoft Research.
+The plan is to integrate one of the neural net based systems is possible and if not implement a simple classifier like the from Posner's group.

 *TODO, this is just what I remember from the meetings/talking, I am sure I'm wrong, please update!*